transcendencevictory/quest-log/README.md

 Learned Helplessness: Chronic cynicism prevents many adults from beginning to pursue their dreams of uplifting the world.

 # Core Concepts
+How do you eat an elephant?
+Invite a bunch of friends over for drinks, music, and fried elephant; then watch how quickly the elephant disappears.

 Justice -
 Forgiveness -

 Holistic Life Design - Categorized and prioritized goalsets, strategized and scheduled.

-How do you eat an elephant?
-Invite a bunch of friends over for drinks, music, and elephant; then watch how quickly the elephant disappears.

 # core features

+Skill Tree; Experience based on tasks accomplished; built-in resume

 Database of Tutorials; Economically and Socially Incentivised Tutorial Making (in-app currency + upvotes);

 <Creative Process Documentation to create Tutorials>

 <In-App Currency Translatable to USD and other real-world currencies>

+Party System: Invite friends to tackle quests with you, live; video chat, exp share